qosf/monthly-challenges/README.md

 ## Tentative Timeline

-- We try and release each challenge on the same date every month, but some times this varies (hey, we're all volunteers).
+- We try and release each challenge on the same date every month, but sometimes this varies (hey, we're all volunteers).
 - You get a month's time to solve each challenge, but if you wish to have your solution reviewed please aim to submit your solution within the first 2 or 3 weeks (to allow for sufficient time for reviews).

 ## Submission